nkostic/ww/DEVELOPMENT.md

 - ✅ Choose appropriate version types (patch/minor/major)
 - ❌ Don't create changesets for app-only changes
 - ❌ Don't skip changesets for breaking changes

+### Code Quality

+- ✅ Follow React guidelines for consistent code style
+- ✅ Use TypeScript strictly (no `any` types)
+- ✅ Prefer function declarations over arrow functions for components
+- ✅ Keep components focused and single-purpose
+- ❌ Don't overuse `useMemo` and `useCallback`
+- ❌ Don't use `useEffect` when a handler would suffice

 ## 📖 Learn more